jeremiahsnapp/dev-lxc/README.md

 [https://chef-tier.lxc](https://chef-tier.lxc) resolves to the frontend.

-Ponyville and wonderbolts orgs, users, knife.rb and keys are automatically created in the bootstrap backend server in /srv/piab/users for testing purposes.
+A test org and user and knife.rb and keys are automatically created in the bootstrap backend server in /root/chef-repo/.chef for testing purposes.
+The `knife-opc` plugin is installed in the embedded ruby environment of the Private Chef and Enterprise Chef server to facilitate the creation of the test org and user.

 Show the status of the cluster.